Neek0tine/Tweetoxicity/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, how-to, and in-depth explanation, please contact one of the three available authors.
+For major changes, how-to, and in-depth explanation, please contact one of the authors.
 ## License
 ![PyPI - License](https://img.shields.io/pypi/l/PyCl)
 <br>